A Guide to Decentralized Applications (DApps)

-With source code available to all and changes decided through the consensus of the users on the blockchain, you get exactly what you see while using a Decentralized Application.
+With source code available to all and changes decided through the consensus of the users on the blockchain, users will be able to use with exactly what they see from the source code.
 As compared to downloading other software from the net, no one (except the software creator) knows what else is loaded or hidden in an application that is not open source, and no one has control over the application development except the software creator and owner.

-DApps have crypto tokens that can be generated as fuels to run the DApps operations and they connect the users and the DApps directly.
-Although some users argue that Decentralized Applications don’t have to be running on top of a blockchain, a blockchain allows transactions to take place securely and accurately.
-Once a content has been uploaded to the DApp blockchain, it cannot be removed or erased, not even by its creators. [ Read Blockchain Guide ]
+DApps work with cryptocurrency tokens that can be generated as fuels to run the DApps operations and they connect the users and the DApps directly.
+Although some users argue that Decentralized Applications do not have to be running on top of a blockchain, a blockchain allows transactions to take place securely and transparently.
+Uploaded content cannot be removed or erased by anyone, not even by its creators.

-On the other hand, P2P Applications without blockchain cannot ensure its data in its client software will not be tampered by either side of its P2P users and if they will add malicious components in.
+On the other hand, P2P Applications without blockchain cannot ensure that its data in its client software will not be tampered by either side of its P2P users and if they will add malicious components in.
 Applications with a ledger that can be easily manipulated by individual or group of hackers should not be classified as Decentralized Applications.
-Hence, Decentralized Applications mentioned in this guide means applications using decentralized ledger, eg. Blockchain.
+Hence, Decentralized Applications mentioned in this guide will refer to applications using decentralized ledger, eg. Blockchain.

-For Centralized Applications, hackers need to only disrupt the hosting service to paralyze the entire system.
-It is much easier to disrupt centralized system hardware located in data center or a less secured cloud hosting, than bringing down all nodes using the DApps in the entire world.
+For Centralized Applications, hackers can paralyze the entire system just by disrupting the hosting service.
+It is much easier to disrupt centralized system hardware located in a data center or a less secured cloud hosting, than bringing down all nodes using the DApps in the entire world.
 Organizations for centralized applications may be capable of adding in 2-3 more redundancies (eg. add secondary server, data center or site) but they cannot reach the system uptime reliability or high availability capability of a decentralized application on a blockchain, not even close.

 Centralized systems are highly susceptible to data corruption, and their owners' tendencies to synchronize their data with different data storage, data centers and sites (usually for performance or disaster recovery purposes) cause data corruption impacts (if it is compromised) to be especially devastating since corrupted data will be synchronized and replicated elsewhere as well.